mvolkmann/blog/src/meteor.md

 This is covered in more detail later in the "Todo App" section.

+It is recommended to use the command `meteor npm` instead of `npm` when installing npm packages in a Meteor app.
+When packages have binary dependencies, this ensures that they are built using the same C libraries.

 Meteor provides "hot code pushes" so the browser doesn't need to be manually refreshed and the server doesn't need to be manually restarted.